puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 ## Installation

-The puppet face requires the [chloride](https://rubygems.org/gems/chloride) gem to be in place in the puppet ruby stack (not puppetserver).
+The Puppet face requires the [chloride](https://rubygems.org/gems/chloride) gem to be in place in the Puppet ruby stack (not puppetserver).

 This gem can be installed manually with the following command: